someparsa/someparsa.github.io/README.md

 You can send me emails on GMail and HotMail domains using my name and family name in this format: **parsa (dot) yazdi**.
 My Skype account is searchable on these.

 Handle for my Github, Twitter, Facebook and Instagram accounts is **someparsa**; however, most of these accounts are private!
 But you may find me on LinkedIn with my username which is **parsayazdi**.
 I love professional connections and I sometimes write some paragraphs there.

+If you like to play chess too, let's play on Lichess; my username is **parsayazdi**.
+Not a chess addict but I love this game and it is my hobby.